santiment/academy/src/docs/general/san-tokens/how-to-stake-san/index.md

 the account settings.

-*Please note: **Staking** currently means holding a certain number of tokens at an ETH address that SANbase can check each time you visit (it's a lot like maintaining a minimum balance in a bank account).
+*Please note: **Staking** currently means holding a certain number of tokens at an ETH address that Sanbase can check each time you visit (it's a lot like maintaining a minimum balance in a bank account).
 In the future, we plan to implement a more advanced staking mechanism.*